MaciekBaron/PSPLUSTilesTheme/README.md

 # PSPLUSTilesTheme
 An unofficial custom theme for the Playstation Plus app with search.
 Inspired by [this gist](https://gist.github.com/aquelemiguel/170eadf2883d783b24236d249ab28fb9) by aquelemiguel.
+Tested with version 12.0.

 The theme introduces the following changes:
 * Remove sliders